NON-SURGICAL TREATMENT OF A PROFESSIONAL HOCKEY PLAYER WITH THE SIGNS AND SYMPTOMS OF SPORTS HERNIA: A CASE REPORT

 Phase 1 Interventions:

 The subject received manual therapy intervention and exercise rehabilitation 5 days a week.
 The first phase of treatment focused on pain management as well as early initiation of stabilization and exercise.
-Cryotherapy and interferential electrical stimulation,,, were implemented due to their anti-inflammatory and analgesic effects.
-Manual therapy focused on soft tissue mobilization to address muscular tightness and length of hip musculature including flexors (iliopsoas, rectus femoris, tensor fascia latae), adductors (pectineus, adductor longus, adductor brevis and adductor magnus), and gluteals (gluteus maximus, gluteus medius and gluteus minimus).
+Cryotherapy and interferential electrical stimulation58,59,60,61 were implemented due to their anti-inflammatory and analgesic effects.
+Manual therapy focused on soft tissue mobilization62 to address muscular tightness and length of hip musculature including flexors (iliopsoas, rectus femoris, tensor fascia latae), adductors (pectineus, adductor longus, adductor brevis and adductor magnus), and gluteals (gluteus maximus, gluteus medius and gluteus minimus).
 Soft tissue techniques were performed in a pain-free range of motion to avoid tissue trauma.
-Pelvic mechanics and mobility were treated using a left side lying technique with manual contacts of the therapist producing and anterior rotation of the right innominate.,This technique was performed using Grade III and IV mobilizations as well as grade V manipulation.
+Pelvic mechanics and mobility were treated using a left side lying technique with manual contacts of the therapist producing and anterior rotation of the right innominate.53,56This technique was performed using Grade III and IV mobilizations as well as grade V manipulation.
 Mobilization was performed with 5 sets of 20 repetitions.
 Treatment was discontinued when position and mobility were re-tested and assessed to be within normal limits (WNL) as compared to the opposite side.

 Due to lower abdominal discomfort, the subject was unable to perform land based strengthening and stabilization training.
-Because of these limitations hydrotherapy was introduced with a pool exercise program taking advantage of the benefits of buoyancy on the reduction of weight bearing and tissue stresses, as well as the potential abdominal support provided due to hydrostatic compression of the water.Aquatic exercise included walking, hip strengthening with straight leg swings against water resistance as tolerated by pain, bilateral squats, and modified trunk stability while performing the abdominal drawing in maneuver.
+Because of these limitations hydrotherapy was introduced with a pool exercise program taking advantage of the benefits of buoyancy on the reduction of weight bearing and tissue stresses, as well as the potential abdominal support provided due to hydrostatic compression of the water.63Aquatic exercise included walking, hip strengthening with straight leg swings against water resistance as tolerated by pain, bilateral squats, and modified trunk stability while performing the abdominal drawing in maneuver.
 As the patient was able to control the pelvis and trunk with the drawing-in stability exercise in the pool, knee lifts (within pain-free abilities only) were added to the exercise program.
 Once the subject was able to tolerate and control basic exercises in the weight reduced environment of the water, a land-based stabilization program was initiated to address deficits in trunk, hip and pelvic stability.
 Phase 1 of rehabilitation lasted four days.

 Criteria for advancement to Phase 2 of rehabilitation included resting verbal analog pain scale rating of “0”, pain-free ADL’s including ambulation and ascent of stairs, and the ability to tolerate land based supine trunk stabilization training.